Can Stress Cause Hashimoto’s

 This is definitely not good for you, your thyroid condition, or the management of your disease.
 But, before we talk about how to manage your stress, let’s get down to the nitty-gritty of how exactly stress is able to affect your thyroid functioning.

 Think of your adrenal gland as a stress absorber.
 When we get stressed, our adrenal glands release stress hormones that help us, mentally and physically, get through the situation.
-But, this is only the case when it comes to short bouts of stress.
-Unfortunately, our adrenal glands just aren’t built to handle long-term, or chronic, stress.
+But this is only the case when it comes to short bouts of stress.
+Unfortunately, our adrenal glands just aren’t built to handle long-term or chronic, stress.
 Chronic stress can lead to something called adrenal stress or adrenal fatigue and worsen the symptoms of your thyroid disorder.

-But, why is this important?
+But why is this important?
 It’s important because our thyroid and our adrenal glands work hand-in-hand to regulate hormone production throughout the body.
 So, basically, when one of these glands isn’t functioning properly, the other won’t either.

 The pituitary gland is responsible for the release of thyroid-stimulating hormones.
 These are hormones produced with the purpose of kickstarting your thyroid.
 Then, this triggers the thyroid gland to produce more hormones, thyroxine (T3) and triiodothyronine (T4).
 These regulate the body’s metabolism.

 When we experience chronic stress, we can inhibit the release of these thyroid-stimulating hormones.
 When we do that, the thyroid is never triggered to create the T3 and T4 hormones, which means our metabolism is now out of sync.
-This then interferes with several natural processes throughout the body and is not good for your thyroid health or your overall health.
+Moreover, stress may suppress the release of thyroid-stimulating hormone (TSH), further disrupting thyroid function and exacerbating Hashimoto’s symptoms.

 Because stress suppresses the release of thyroid-stimulating hormones, it slows the body’s metabolism.
 The metabolism is the thing that tells our body how slowly or quickly to burn energy.
 And when our body burns energy more slowly, the risk of weight gain increases.